xd009642/tarpaulin/README.md

 ### Recompilation

 As Tarpaulin changes the `RUSTFLAGS` when building tests sometimes rebuilds of test binaries can't be avoided.
-There is also a `--clean` and `--skip-clean` argument, the default has been changed at times to avoid issues with incremental compilation when changing `RUSTFLAGS`.
+There is also a `--force-clean` and `--skip-clean` argument, the default has been changed at times to avoid issues with incremental compilation when changing `RUSTFLAGS`.
 If you aim to reduce the amount of unnecessary recompilation attempting to add the `--skip-clean` flag should be